DRAGNLabs/injectable-alignment-model/Training/readme.md

       sbatch job.sh
       ```

 You're now all set up to start training your rocket model!
+If you have any questions or run into issues, feel free to refer to the documentation or reach out to our community for assistance.

 Happy rocket training! 🚀🛰️